dhoulb/blork/README.md

 1. `message` The error message describing the issue with the value, e.g. `"Must be string"`
 2. `value` The actual value that was incorrect so a debugged version of this value can appear in the error message, e.g. `(received 123)`
-3. `prefix` A string prefix for the error that should identify the location the error occurred and the name of the value, e.g. `"myFunction(): name"`

 ```js
 import { ValueError } from "blork";